-David was appointed as First Civil Service Commissioner, and the Commissioner for Public Appointments, on 1 April 2011.
+Ian was appointed as First Civil Service Commissioner on 1 October 2016

-Jonathan Baume was General Secretary of the FDA, a professional association and union for the UK’s senior public servants and professionals, until October 2012.
-He was first elected as the FDA’s General Secretary in 1997.
+Jonathan is a member of the Board of the Health & Safety Executive, and is a non-executive director of the Office of Nuclear Regulation and of the Criminal Cases Review Commission.
+He served on the ACAS Council from 2011 until 2014.
+He was General Secretary of the FDA, a professional association and union for the UK’s senior public servants and professionals, for sixteen years until October 2012.
 He joined the FDA as Deputy General Secretary in 1989, previously having worked at the TUC specialising in employment law and equality issues.
 After studying politics, philosophy and economics at Keble College Oxford, he joined Oxfordshire County Council in 1974 as a graduate trainee, and entered the Department of Employment Group in 1977, leaving for the TUC in 1986.
-Jonathan is a member of the Board of the Health & Safety Executive, serves on the ACAS Council and is a non-executive director of the Office of Nuclear Regulation.

 Jonathan was appointed as a Civil Service Commissioner on 1 November 2012.